My DIY Kitchen Upgrade: Install Kitchen Appliances Yourself and Save

 2 Comments

-1. Avatar CommonCentsWealth says:
+1. CommonCentsWealth says:

 Very nice, detailed article.
 My wife and I actually just redid our kitchen last summer and we opted to install the appliances ourselves to save a bit of money.
 Your steps are just about exactly what we did (besides we had an actual stove/oven combo and the microwave above the stove), but I’m sure you did much better.
 It probably took us 5 times as long as it would a professional, but they all got installed and work properly.
 Congrats on getting that done and don’t worry about the money now that it’s gone, you’ll get your money’s worth!

-2. Avatar OneSmartDollar says:
+2. OneSmartDollar says:

 If I installed my own appliances I would have to hire someone to fix the fire damage after my kitchen burns. 🙂